World War II veterans honored a day before D-Day anniversary

 “I landed on D-Day and was injured on the 18th of June … So I was three years at the hospital,” he said.

-Meanwhile, on the British side of the Channel, then 17-year-old Mary Scott was working at the communications center in Portsmouth, listening to the coded messages coming from the front line and onpassing them as part of the coordination of the operations on Utah, Omaha, Gold, Juno and Sword Beaches.
+Meanwhile, on the British side of the Channel, then 17-year-old Mary Scott was working at the communications center in Portsmouth, listening to the coded messages coming from the front line and passing them on as part of the operations on Utah, Omaha, Gold, Juno and Sword Beaches.

-“The war was in my ears,” she recalled, describing the radio machine she was operating via levers.
+“The war was in my ears,” she recalled, describing the radio machine she operated via levers.

-“Suddenly I thought maybe some of those young men I spoke to… that they had died.”
+“Suddenly I thought maybe some of those young men I spoke to… that they had died,” she said.

 The symbol is even stronger as across the Channel, Queen Elizabeth II, who served in World War II as an army driver and mechanic, is celebrating her 70 years on the throne.